-The price to rent a safe deposit box depends on the bank and the dimensions of the box.
+The price to rent a safe deposit box depends on the bank, branch location and the dimensions of the box.
+Consider shopping around the banks in your area to find the best value.
 Our checks with several major banks put the price of a small 3x5 box — 3 inches tall and 5 inches wide; depth varies — at $50 to $55 a year.
 Larger boxes run more annually: 5x5, $70 to $85; and 3x10, $80 to $90.
 You'll probably be required to put down a refundable deposit, perhaps $10 to $25, for the key.
 If lost, the bank will charge you to drill into the box to replace the lock.

 McGuinn developed a safe deposit report card that includes 30 questions that should be asked of financial institutions before signing a lease.
 The more “yes” responses, the better the vault is secured.